harilvfs/dwm/README.md

 <br>

 ## **Wallpapers**
-Wallpapers enhance the visual appeal of any setup.
-For this DWM configuration, wallpapers are expected to reside in the `~/Pictures/wallpapers` directory.
+Wallpapers can greatly enhance the overall look of your setup.
+For this DWM configuration, the wallpapers should be stored in the `~/Pictures/wallpapers` directory.

 - **Wallpaper Repository**:

-  Clone my curated collection of beautiful wallpapers:
+  To access a collection of curated wallpapers, clone the repository to your `~/Pictures` directory by running the following command:
   ```bash
   git clone https://github.com/harilvfs/wallpapers ~/Pictures
   ```